IDR/deployment/docs/provisioning.md

 Warning: At present the `nova` command may be used to [attach additional network interfaces to instances](https://github.com/IDR/ansible-role-openstack-idr-instance-network).
 `nova` does not support [`clouds.yaml`](http://docs.openstack.org/developer/os-client-config/).
-This will be fixed when the `openstack` command line client supports this feature.
+This will be fixed when the `openstack` command-line client supports this feature.

 ## Other platforms